CrewsBoard/canvas/README.md

 # Canvas

-A modern FastAPI-based application for managing and orchestrating AI agents using CrewAI.
+A modern FastAPI-based application for managing and orchestrating AI agents using ai framework.

 ## 🚀 Overview

-Canvas is a powerful platform that leverages CrewAI to create, manage, and orchestrate AI agents.
+Canvas is a powerful platform to create, manage, and orchestrate AI agents.
 It provides a robust API interface for interacting with AI agents and managing their workflows.

 ### Core Objectives

 1. **Framework-Agnostic Node Architecture**
    - Nodes can be either intelligent (AI-powered) or traditional
-   - No preference for any specific framework
+   - No preference for any specific AI framework
    - Flexible integration of different agent types
    - Support for both AI and non-AI components